4 Cybersecurity Budget Management Tips

 Automation combined with a platform with XDR capabilities (collection and correlation of activity data across multiple security layers) effectively breaks down tech and team silos.
 This approach also helps to free up high-salaried, hard-to-find SOC analysts from having to manually track down every security incident.

 Liberated from time-consuming “obvious” tasks that a machine can do more efficiently, information security analysts can dedicate more time to critical thinking.
 For instance, if data is suspiciously moving around in a company’s software supply chain network, ML alone is not likely enough to uncover the root cause.
 You want your best analysts doing deep investigations with the aid of technology so they can more effectively identify and limit the scope of cyber threats.
-They won’t be able to do that if they’re burdened with manually analysing the attack chain of the latest email compromise or ransomware attack.
+They won’t be able to do that if they’re burdened with manually analyzing the attack chain of the latest email compromise or ransomware attack.

 3. Get strategic and look for budget in non-standard places